ShaotuJia/16Spring-beginner_tutorials/README.md

+-Overall

-This is the first ROS pratice based on tutorials
+ *This is the ROS pratice based on tutorials.

-src folder contains publisher and subscriber cpp files, cppcheck and cpplint results.
+ *src folder contains publisher and subscriber cpp files, cppcheck and cpplint results.

-ScreenShot folder has the screenshots of doing tutorials
+ *ScreenShot folder has the screenshots of doing tutorials.

+-Update for Week10

+ * add service in talker.cpp to send 5 seversity level message to topic chatter
+ * add screenshot of console and logger_level